KernelGamut32/terraform-fundamentals-public/exercises/02/README.md

 # Exercise #2: Using Variables

 ## Goals
-* understand the *four* different ways to declare variables in terraform
+* Understand the *four* different ways to declare variables in terraform

 ### Let's look at our `variables.tf` file...